 Your ideal place on the spectrum will depend on your unique situation, including:

 - The strength of your expense management habits.

 Let’s dig into these considerations.

-Income taxes reduce the amount the money that ends up in your pocket.
-Shift to the left side of the spectrum (reduce expenses) you have a high tax rate, and shift to the right side of the spectrum (increase income) if your tax rate is low.
+Income taxes reduce the amount of money that ends up in your pocket.
+Shift to the left side of the spectrum (reduce expenses) if you have a high tax rate.
+And shift to the right side of the spectrum (increase income) if your tax rate is low.

 Your marginal rate is the fraction of each extra dollar earned that goes to tax.
 The marginal tax rate increases with employment income and depends on your country and region.